juhayash/portfolio/README.md

     </video>

   #### Description
-  - Played a pivotal role in establishing the foundational mechanics of the Minesweeper game, ensuring seamless interaction between the base gameplay elements and the level generation algorithm.
+  - Establishing the foundational mechanics of the Minesweeper game in **Python**, ensuring seamless interaction between the base gameplay elements and the level generation algorithm.
   - Spearheaded the UI enhancement initiatives, integrating additional features and diverse visual elements to elevate the user experience.
   - Actively involved in debugging and refining the core gameplay and level generation scripts to optimize performance and user engagement.